When you come into our care we will draw up a personal education plan and a health plan to help you succeed in education and stay healthy.

 Your social worker creates this plan just before or within four weeks of you coming into care and after speaking with you, your teachers, parents and carers.
 The PEP will say what you are good at, where and what sort of help you may need and who will assist you to make the plan work.

-The PEP process is explained as part of our virtual school website.
+Information on the PEP process and more information about how Surrey Virtual School is here to support you is explained as part of our virtual school website.

 Your health plan